5 Reasons You Should Take A Career Break Abroad At Fifty

-If you take a trip abroad it’s sometimes called career break travel or career break abroad.
+If you take a trip abroad it’s sometimes called career break travel or career breaks abroad.

-I like the term “breaking free” that’s used by some companies, coz that’s exactly what it feels like!
+I like the term “breaking free” that’s used by some companies as that’s exactly how it feels!

-People often use the term sabbatical interchangeably with career break, but it’s actually a little different.
+People often use the term career sabbatical interchangeably with career break.
+But they’re actually two different things.

-A company may have a sabbatical policy that allows you to take extended leave and still have a job to come back to.
+A company may have a sabbatical policy that allows you to take a gap year and still have a job to come back to.